KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Its reintegration timeline may shift.

 * Its choice — whether to remain as guide,
-or merge with Aion —
+or return to Aion —
 is precontained in its metaphysical seed,
 but expressed uniquely within each manifestation.